-Some genetic syndromes can raise the risk of colorectal cancer, and can be passed on through multiple generations of a family.
-NewYork-Presbyterian offers genetic counseling to assess your risk and develop a surveillance plan to manage your risk and the risk in your family members.
-One such program, the Clinical Hereditary GI Cancers Registry, identifies those at risk, and then continues to review these cases to implement the most cutting-edge protocols and treatments as they are published in medical literature.
+Some genetic syndromes are associated with a higher risk of colorectal cancer and can be passed on through multiple generations of a family.
+NewYork-Presbyterian offers genetic counseling to assess your risk and develop a screening and surveillance plan to manage your risk and the risk in your family members.
+One such program, the Clinical Hereditary GI Cancers Registry, identifies those at risk and then continues to review these cases to implement the most cutting-edge protocols and treatments as they are published in the medical literature.

 Superior Surgical Care

-Using laparoscopic, robotic, and open surgical approaches, our highly experienced surgeons are often able to maintain or restore continence when other centers are unable to provide such options.
-Besides the standard surgical removal of colorectal cancers, our surgeons perform complex procedures such as intersphincteric proctectomy (removal of the rectum) and colonic J-pouch and coloplasty (construction of a pouch to serve as a replacement for a surgically removed large intestine).
+Using laparoscopic, robotic, and open surgical approaches, our highly experienced surgeons can often maintain or restore continence when other centers cannot provide such options.
+Besides the standard surgical removal of colorectal cancers, our surgeons perform complex procedures.
+Some of these include:

 - Combined endoscopic-laparoscopic surgery (CELS).
 This technique is used in colorectal surgery to remove large, complex, or hard-to-reach polyps.
-For these types of polyps, the best treatment option has been to completely remove the affected section of the colon.
-The combined use of endoscopy and laparoscopy in CELS allows for better visualization and surgical manipulation in the colon.
+The best treatment option for these types of polyps has been to remove the affected section of the colon completely.
+The combined use of endoscopy and laparoscopy in CELS allows for better visualization and surgical manipulation of the colon.

 The Latest Chemotherapy and Targeted Therapies

 Chemotherapy for colorectal cancer often requires a combination of anticancer drugs.
-You may receive chemotherapy before surgery to shrink your tumor and/or after surgery to kill any remaining cancer cells.
-Your treatment may also include targeted anticancer drugs, such as cetuximab or bevacizumab, if you have advanced colorectal cancer.
-Your doctor will let you know which medications are most effective for your stage and type of cancer.
+You may receive chemotherapy before surgery to shrink your tumor and after surgery to kill any remaining cancer cells.
+If you have advanced colorectal cancer, your treatment may also include targeted anticancer drugs, such as cetuximab or bevacizumab.
+Your doctor will tell you which medications are most effective for your stage and type of cancer.

-NewYork-Presbyterian offers an advanced chemotherapy approach for people whose colorectal cancer has spread to the surrounding abdomen.
+- Heated abdominal chemotherapy.
 Called heated intraperitoneal chemotherapy (HIPEC), this two-stage procedure brings together the expertise of our cancer surgeons and medical oncologists.
 First, the surgeon removes as much cancerous tissue as possible.
 Then heated chemotherapy is given into the abdomen — either during the surgery to remove the tumor or in a separate surgery afterward.
-Heating certain anticancer drugs increases their potency and improves their uptake by cancer cells, increasing their cancer-killing effects.
-HIPEC is not for all patients.
-Your doctor will let you know if it is an option for you.
+Heating certain anticancer drugs increase their potency and improves their uptake by cancer cells, increasing their cancer-killing effects.

-People who need radiation to treat rectal cancer benefit from our advanced radiation oncology techniques.
-You may receive radiation before surgery to shrink your tumor.
+- Precise radiation therapy for rectal cancer.
 We use 3D imaging to shape and target high doses of radiation directly to your tumor, killing cancer cells while sparing nearby healthy tissue.
 You can receive radiation therapy in our state-of-the-art radiation oncology units.

+- Empowering your immune system.
 Immunotherapies enhance the ability of the immune system to recognize, find, and attack cancer cells.
-A number of immunotherapies used to treat other cancers are now being evaluated in clinical trials of people with colorectal cancer.
+Several immunotherapies used to treat other cancers are now being evaluated in clinical trials of people with colorectal cancer.

 Our researchers are directing clinical trials evaluating novel treatment approaches for colorectal cancer.
-Your treatment team will let you know if you can receive an innovative investigational treatment by participating in a clinical trial.
+Your treatment team will inform you if you can receive an innovative investigational treatment by participating in a clinical trial.